 Nearly 80 percent of people ages 21 and older have had at least one problem with their feet.
 Some of the most common foot problems include bunions, plantar fasciitis, Lisfranc injuries, and sesamoiditis.

-At UC San Diego Health, our multidisciplinary team provides the latest diagnostic tests and nonsurgical and surgical therapies to treat minor and complex injuries of the foot and ankle.
+At UC San Diego Health, our care team provides the latest diagnostic tests and nonsurgical and surgical therapies to treat minor and complex injuries of the foot and ankle.

 Diagnosis and Treatment

 Our team will conduct a physical examination and X-ray the injured area.
 A magnetic resonance imaging (MRI) test or bone scan may also be performed.

 Treatment options depend on the type of foot disorder you have and symptom severity.
 Some conditions may be treatable with nonsurgical methods and simple lifestyle changes, including steroid medication injections, soft-soled shoes or orthotics, pain relievers (ibuprofen), and avoidance of activities that cause pain.

 Our team is skilled in surgical treatment of general foot disorders that cannot be helped with a nonsurgical approach.
 The goal of surgery is to restore function, promote healing, and reduce the risk of problems such as loss of motion and pain.

 Our team treats a wide range of general foot disorders including:

 Learn more about general foot disorders below.